 In the Signing CA field, select the certificate authority to use.

-Import the certificate of the signing Certificate Authority to your clients.
+NOTE: Import the certificate of the signing Certificate Authority to your clients.
 Otherwise, the client applications will display a warning because of the unknown Certificate Authority.

 To disable TLS-encryption for RDP connections completely, select Legacy RDP Security Layer (also known as: Standard RDP Security).
 You might want to do this if you were using legacy RDP encryption, and you are experiencing compatibility issues.
 For example, you might experience compatibility issue when you attempt to connect to a very old Windows machine (for example, Windows Server 2003 or older).